Dynamics of two particles with quasiperiodic long-range interactions

 This quantity represents the probability of finding a particle at site $i$ at time $t$.
-The evolution is shown up to time $t=50$.
-In Fig. \ref{fig1}(a), when one particle is initially placed at the boundary, the pair is observed to walk predominantly in one direction, with the inter-particle distance remaining approximately constant over an extended period; in Fig. \ref{fig1}(b) where both particles start away from the boundaries, the walk occurs symmetrically in two directions, making the constant-distance behavior less visually prominent.
+In Fig.~\ref{fig1}(a), when one particle is initially placed at the boundary, the pair is observed to walk predominantly in one direction, with the inter-particle distance remaining approximately constant over an extended period; in Fig.~\ref{fig1}(b) where both particles start away from the boundaries, the walk occurs symmetrically in two directions, making the constant-distance behavior less apparent.

-As a complementary view, Figs. \ref{fig1}(c) and (d) show the two-particle correlation function at a fixed time $t=30$.
+As a complementary view, Figs.~\ref{fig1}(c) and (d) show the two-particle correlation function at a fixed time $t=30$.
 The correlation function is defined as

 which quantifies the joint probability of finding one particle at site $i$ and the other at site $j$ \cite{lahini2012quantum,wang2015quantum}.
-For identical fermions, the Pauli exclusion principle ensures $\Gamma(i,i,t) = 0$, and the distribution is symmetric, $\Gamma(i,j,t) = \Gamma(j,i,t)$.
 These correlations reveal that, regardless of whether a particle starts at the boundary or not, the two particles maintain a nearly fixed separation, highlighting a coordinated, pair-like walking mode.

-Let us now turn to a discussion of the effects of the interaction strength $\Delta$, presented in Fig. \ref{fig2}.
+We now discuss the effects of the interaction strength $\Delta$, presented in Fig.~\ref{fig2}.
+As $\Delta$ increases, the inter-particle distance becomes more stable and remains close to its initial value.
 We consider a lattice of size $L=34$.
-Eight representative initial positions of the two particles were selected: $(1,2),\ (1,34),\ (1,17),\ (5,15),\ (10,25),\ (8,26),\ (3,31),\\ (15,20)$.
-These configurations cover a range of inter-particle distances, including cases where both particles are on the same boundary, on opposite boundaries, one on a boundary and one in the interior, or both in the interior.
+Eight representative initial positions were selected: $(1,2),\ (1,34),\ (1,17),\ (5,15),\ (10,25),\ (8,26),\ (3,31),\\ (15,20)$.
+They cover a range of inter-particle distances, including cases where both particles are on the same boundary, on opposite boundaries, one on a boundary and one in the interior, or both in the interior.

 The expected inter-particle distance,